errsole/errsole.js/docs/mysql-storage.md

 **Note:** `errsole-mysql` uses the `mysql2` package to connect to your MySQL database.
 It supports all the connection options provided by the MySQL client, so you can pass any of them for advanced configuration.
 For a full list of options, refer to the [MySQL Connection Options](https://github.com/mysqljs/mysql?tab=readme-ov-file#connection-options) documentation.

-### 3. Include the logger in your app code
+### 3. Use the logger in your app code

-Include the logger in your app code to start logging.
+To start logging, include the logger in your appl code.
 Here is an example using Express:

 ```javascript
 import express from 'express';